-**FOR USE IN VIRTUAL & FACE-TO-FACE TRAINING SESSIONS** A short starter activity to get teams working together, solving a problem and making decisions under time pressure. *This activity is delivered electronically.
+**FOR USE IN VIRTUAL & FACE-TO-FACE TRAINING SESSIONS** A short starter activity to get team members interacting, solving a problem and making decisions under time pressure. *This activity is delivered electronically.
 No delivery charges apply.*

 This Northgate training activity comes with a licence for repeat use with up to 24 participants per training session within your organisation and the activity files can be stored on one device.
 Please ask for a discount for use with larger groups, for trainers in multiple locations and/or cloud storage.